marcinbojko/hv-packer/README.md

   * EPEL 7
   * Zabbix 4.2
   * Puppet 5.x [can be switch off by -p false]
-  * Webmin/Usermin (can be switched off by setting )
+  * Webmin/Usermin (can be switched off by setting -w false)
   * Neofetch
 * latest System Center Virtual Machine Agent available (with versioning, so you always can go back)